 Integrated Energy Services (IES)

-- Lower tariff income and cost recovery in Mexico reflecting Santuario’s migration to a PSC
+- Lower PEC tariff income and cost recovery

 Exceptionals and certain re-measurements

-In line with this policy, the Board has declared an interim dividend of 12.7 cents per share (2017: 12.7 cents).
-The interim dividend will be paid on 19 October 2018 to eligible shareholders on the register at 21 September 2018 (the ‘record date’).
+The Board has declared an interim dividend of 12.7 US cents per share (2018: 12.7 US cents).
+The interim dividend will be paid on 18 October 2019 to eligible shareholders on the register at 20 September 2019 (the ‘record date’).
 Shareholders who have not elected to receive dividends in US dollars will receive a sterling equivalent.
 Shareholders can elect by close of business on the record date to change their dividend currency election.

 Engineering & Construction